Subrato-oid/vibrant-it-solutions/src/data/index.md

     - logo: /images/mawana-sugar-1.svg
     - logo: /images/birla-sugar-1.svg
 about:
-  titleUp: "About Us: "
+  titleUp: "About US: "
-  titleHighlight: Innovate
+  titleHighlight: "Innovate"
-  titleDown: with Impact
+  titleDown: "with Impact"
   image: /images/about.webp
   description: >-
     Dive into our world, where innovation isn't just a buzzword; it's a way of life.
 As an IT Solution Company, we go beyond conventional approaches, redefining what's possible in the digital realm.

     We're more than an IT Solutions Company; we infuse every project with passion and purpose.
 Join us in creating a future where technology harmonizes with humanity.